adieunix/wiihacks-wiki/wiki/faq.md

   * Are your images wbfs or iso?
 If they have the extension '.nkit' they will not work.
 Get a different image or learn to convert that one.

   * Last things to try are 'replacements'.
 Try a new game image, a different USB device, or SD card if possible.
 Yours might not be compatible, or sometimes not even good.

+  * This information and more can be found in a user posted troubleshooting guide [here](https://www.reddit.com/r/WiiHacks/comments/dnfb81/usb_loader_gx_troubleshooting_guide/).

 ----